Good to know

 This version of Gazelle gets a sleek and modern reconstruction.
 This already minimally designed sneaker is stripped further, eliminating the signature Three Stripes, giving it a low-key vibe.
 The Adidas Gazelle Decon comes in a premium leather upper with a gum rubber outsole making its aesthetic look clean and smooth.

-Its uniqueness goes beyond its silhouette as it comes in two unconventional colorways, Trace Green and Tactile Rose.
+Its uniqueness goes beyond its silhouette as it comes in two unique colorways, Trace Green and Tactile Rose.
 It doesn't hold back the sneakers from being versatile as it can still be styled in multiple ways.
 Although it is ideal to pair these with basic shirt and jeans, those who want to inject boldness can do it effortlessly as well.